-- Grades 1-2 English-dominant students: Scores from the reading subtest of the TerraNova norm-referenced test - Grades 1-2 Spanish-dominant students: Scores from the reading subtest of the SUPERA norm-referenced test.
-The campus Language Proficiency Assessment Committee determines if the SUPERA is a more suitable test than the TerraNova for English-language learners (EL students), based on district testing guidelines and students' IDEA proficiency test (IPT) results.
-Outcomes based on SUPERA results are standardized and combined with those based on the TerraNova - Grades 1-2: Mathematics subtest scores from the TerraNova norm-referenced test - Grades 3-6: Reading, writing, mathematics, and science scores from the State of Texas Assessment of Academic Readiness 3-8, or STAAR 3-8, as available for each grade.
+- Grades 1-2: Winter and Spring NWEA MAP Growth scores in reading and mathematics.
 English and Spanish scores are used.
-Schools must follow district and state policies for testing EL and Special Education students
+Schools must follow district policies for testing Emergent Bilingual (EB) and Special Education students. - Grades 3-6: Reading, mathematics, and science scores from the State of Texas Assessment of Academic Readiness 3-8, or STAAR 3-8, as available for each grade.

-Grades 1-6: First and second semester Assessment of Course Performance (ACP) scores in reading, language arts, mathematics, science, social studies, computer science, and health (as available).
 English and Spanish scores are used.
-Schools must follow district testing policy for testing EL and Special Education students.
+Schools must follow district and state policies for testing EB and Special Education students - Grades 3-6: First and second semester Assessment of Course Performance (ACP) scores in reading, language arts, mathematics, science, social studies, computer science, and health (as available).
+English and Spanish scores are used.
+Schools must follow district testing policy for testing EB and Special Education students.